lolaedun/lom/README.md

 the user the impression that it's clickable in order to avoid confusion.
 I have also styled the food groups into different colours to make it easier to quickly identify them.

+#### Sample Meal Plan Section

+I have purposely left this background colour the same as the safe foods section to demonstrate they both fall under the diet part of the webpage.
+This makes the information more easy to understand.
+Initially there was a hover effect on the meal plan but this has been taken out as it became an unneccessary distraction for the user.
+The striped rows on their own make the meal plan more legible and quick to grasp the information.

 ### Features Left to Implement
 - Another feature idea